 The Yankees learned early in their successful years that the key to continued success was retooling.
 So, after winning their second Championship in 1927, they recognized that need, and released righty Bob Shawkey and lefty Dutch Ruether on November 28, 1927.
 Shawkey had anchored the staff for 13 years, winning 168 games during his stay, and Ruether chipped in with another 15 wins since his arrival the season before.

 On November 28, 2001, the Yankees announced the retirement of third baseman Scott Brosius.
 Scott spent the last four years with the Yankees, during which seasons he stroked 65 home runs with 282 rbi’s.
 He played in Oakland from 1991 through 1997, with career numbers of 141/531.
 A good glove at the hot corner, Brosius was named Most Valuable Player of the 1998 World Series, a four-game Pinstriped sweep of San Diego.
 His retirement came just 27 days after the huge ninth-inning home run he hit to tie Game Five of the 2001 World Series.
-Scott was recently back in the Bronx throwing out a ceremonial first pitch in the successful 2009 playoff run.
+Scott made a return trip to the Bronx throwing out a ceremonial first pitch in the successful 2009 playoff run.

 The Yankees news went from the ridiculous to the sublime on November 28, 2012, as first the club designated recently signed free agent catcher Eli Whiteside for assignment.
 It was much better news when they signed free agent lefty starter Andy Pettitte.
 Pettitte is probably gone entering 2014 after another fine season but, given the atrocious offensive year the Yanks got from the catching position in 2013, all off-season highlights regarding the position are bad news, at best.